-Scotland On Film - Around Scotland In Sixteen Images I’ve travelled a lot in Scotland—from the winding back roads near my home in Perthshire to the far reaches of the rugged north.
+Scotland On Film - Around Scotland In Sixteen Images I’ve travelled a lot in Scotland.
+From the winding back roads near my home in Perthshire to the far reaches of the rugged north.
 And wherever I go, I’m usually lugging four cameras, too many lenses, and more rolls of film than I’ll ever need.
 Film doesn’

 Scottish Gaelic - The Language Of The Land Scottish place names are full of ghosts.
 They describe churches that are no longer there, forests long felled, rivers that have dried up or changed course.
 Gaelic carries the memory of people, land, and place.
 It’s one of the reasons I’ve spent the last two years learning it.